Packaging Innovator Achieves 23% OEE Uplift with QAD Redzone

 The T.H.E.M. leadership team began searching for a new solution that would help the company improve operational processes.
 T.H.E.M. packages products for food, consumer packaged goods, and drug manufacturers at two plants.
 About 80 full-time and 300 temporary workers oversee 13 assembly lines, packaging liquids, powders, and pharmaceuticals.

 “We wanted to move off paper-based processes and increase operational efficiencies,” says Amy Sena, Vice President of Quality Control.
-“Our supervisors and operators were tracking critical production data by hand, including how many sticks and cases we produced per hour, our yield loss, and product quality.
+“Our supervisors and operators were tracking critical production data by hand, including how many sticks and units we produced per hour, our yield loss, and product quality.
 As a result, answering customer questions about production and conducting mock recalls could take two to three days.”

 While the leadership team looked at a range of solutions, only QAD Redzone was able to deliver on the promise of 100% paperless processes.
 “Our inspectors and auditors expect a certain level of compliance.
 We need to be able to access critical data in seconds, not days,” says Ms. Sena.
 She had launched QAD Redzone at a previous employer and understood the solution’s capabilities.
 In addition, a trusted partner and customer also recommended QAD Redzone.
 As a result, the T.H.E.M. leadership made the decision to deploy the QAD Redzone Connected Workforce Solution.